Universal credit claimants express anger at DWP ‘get any job now’ policy

 To be forced into a job that potentially doesn’t give me that is a way of saying I don’t matter and have nothing to contribute.

-Being forced to take a job at minimum wage, zero-hours or temporary contracts, or in a sector that doesn’t suit an individual’s skill set, will only cause more long term problems for both employees and employers.
+Being forced to take a job at minimum wage, zero hours or temporary contracts, or in a sector that doesn’t suit an individual’s skill set, will only cause more long-term problems for both employees and employers.

 Register for free to continue reading